SFSafeSymbols/SFSafeSymbols/Helpers/Extract Icon Names/README.md

 This string can then be further processed.

-Please note that the script runs for a very long time (~half an hour) as AppleScript UI scripting is super-slow.
+Please note that the script runs for a very long time (~1 hour) as AppleScript UI scripting is super-slow.